d1ddle/TextBookTools/README.md

 ### Diclaimer

-None of this was done to harm Pearson or Active Learn or anyone, in fact, this is just a fun weekend project to look into their content delivery service.
+None of this was done to harm Pearson, Active Learn, Kerboodle or anyone, in fact, this is just a fun weekend project to look into their content delivery service.